ExamDay/InfoTorch/README.md

 	init_std: torch.Tensor = torch.Tensor([1]),
 )
 ```
 - Example of a module for modeling a probability distribution.
-This is set up with all pieces
-  required for use with the rest of this package. (initial parameters, constrain, forward, and log_prob methods)
+This is set up with all pieces required for use with the rest of this package. (initial parameters; as well as implimented constrain, forward, and log_prob methods)

 ## Contributing
 For contributors to the project; do this before making your first commit: